csz-academy/csz.academy/content/2022/10/26/crypto-1-history-and-basics/index.md

 ---
-layout: post
-title:  "Cryptography 1 - history and basics"
+title: Cryptography 1 - History and Basics
-date:   2022-mm-dd HH:MM:SS +0100
+date: 2022-10-25
+categories:
-categories: cryptography
+- cryptography
+- mathematics
+author:
+- fnord
 ---
 # Cryptography
-## Part I: history and basics
+## Part I: History and Basics
 Hi everyone, Fnord here.
 This post is the first in a small series on cryptography, written in collaboration with [CRTified](https://github.com/CRTified).
 For the first post, we'll mainly focus on the history of cryptography and set some basic ground rules.
 We'll also talk about what "crypto systems" are and take a look at a simple method of encrypting texts.